browserengineering/book/book/animations.md

 * *Draw* the textures onto the screen.

-Luckily, SDL and Skia support all of these steps; it's mostly a matter of passing them the right parameters.
+Luckily, SDL and Skia support GPUs and all of these steps; it's mostly a matter of passing them the right parameters to cause them to happen on the GPU.
 So let's do that.
 Note that a real browser typically implements both CPU and GPU raster and draw, because in some cases CPU raster and draw can be faster than using the GPU, or it may be necessary to work around bugs.[^example-cpu-fast] In our browser, for simplicity, we'll always use the GPU.

 [^example-cpu-fast]: Any of the four steps can make GPU raster and draw slow.
 Large display lists take a while to upload.
 Complex display